LittleJustices/ex3-vaneha/content/index.md

 TBA

 # Miscellaneous Info
-See [[Vaneha/quartz/content/unsorted/index|this other folder]] for unsorted brainstorming posted in the discord.
+See [[unsorted|this other folder]] for unsorted brainstorming posted in the discord.
 To be prettified and organized later.

 ![[Exalted World Map 1 85dpi.jpg]]